Stuart Appleby's Golf Swing

 In fact, Stuart's actually does quite the opposite.
 He sets his wrists very late in the golf swing, compared to a typical professional.

 There are some very interesting things to note as Stuart moves through his takeaway.
-One, he takes the club face back basically square to the plane line, or even borderline shut rather than being rotated into an open, toe-up position.
+One, he takes the club face back square to the plane line, or even borderline shut rather than being rotated into an open, toe-up position.

 Club face angleClub face angle